 Individuals who work in the field of surgical technology have the opportunity to make a difference in people’s lives by directly contributing to positive surgical outcomes.
 If you are detail oriented, methodical and ready to take your focus to the next level, you might have what it takes to become a successful surgical technologist.
 Also, because surgical technologists practice their trade in operating rooms, you should be someone who has the discipline to remain composed and focused during even the most stressful situations.

-Once you have earned your Certificate or Associate degree in Surgical Technology, you should have a command of the specialized skills and procedures needed to assist in surgical operations under the supervision of surgeons, registered nurses or other medical personnel.
+Once you have earned your Certificate of Achievement or Associate of Science degree in Surgical Technology, you should have a command of the specialized skills and procedures needed to assist in surgical operations under the supervision of surgeons, registered nurses or other medical personnel.
 You will be responsible for duties that range from carrying out proper sterilization techniques in order to reduce the risk of infection, to passing instruments to surgeons during procedures.

 - A balanced mixture of theory and practical surgical experience